osrf-migration/vrx-wiki/submission_process.md

 3 .
 Copy all files required for the evaluation.
 Follow the instructions detailed in the event page for the complete list of files to be submitted.

+### Test your submission

+Before submitted your pull request we recommend that you test your submission to verify that it works as expected.
+Instructions for testing are available [here](https://bitbucket.org/osrf/vrx/wiki/Testing%20your%20submission).

 ### Submit your pull request